Some numbers matter more than others.

 Build custom metrics using smart, intuitive formulas

 Understanding formulas shouldn’t be hard.
-In Runway, formulas are human-readable—they feature driver names instead of cell references.
+Whether you need to track efficiency or calculate cash runway, formulas in Runway are human-readable.
+They feature driver names instead of cell references.
 No more hunting through tabs to find the right cell.

 You can also search for drivers: